-Hyper Pigmentation is a common condition for aging skin.
-Hyper pigmentation is a condition where areas of your skin become darker in colour compared to the normal skin surround the area.
+Hyper Pigmentation is a common condition for ageing skin.
+Hyperpigmentation is a condition where areas of your skin become darker in colour compared to the normal skin surrounding the area.
 This is due to an excess of Melanin the brown pigment within the skin forming deposits in the skin.
-Although usually a harmeless condition there are treatments such as chemical peels to count the effect of hyper pigmentation and to help make your skin look vibrant and youthful.
+Although usually a harmless condition there are treatments such as chemical peels to count the effect of hyperpigmentation and to help make your skin look vibrant and youthful.

 What is Jessner Peel?